Pupuli99/FestMan-Financials-/README.md

 Conclusion: A significant portion of the orders benefited from high discounts, which could explain the slight dip in the profit margin despite a large sales increase.
 This raises the question of whether the discounts are sustainable or if adjustments are needed to improve profitability.

-e) Profit Margin by Segment
+5. Profit Margin by Segment
 Government: Most profitable segment, contributing ₹11M in profit.
 Small Business and Channel Partners: Following behind with moderate profits.
 Enterprise Segment: Shows a negative profit margin (-₹1M).

 Conclusion: The Government sector is driving the majority of profits, while the Enterprise segment is underperforming and may require strategic intervention or cost realignment.

-f) Top Products by Sales Top 3 Products
+6. Top Products by Sales Top 3 Products
 Paseo (₹33.01M), VTT (₹20.51M), Velo (₹18.25M)

 Conclusion: Paseo is the best-selling product by a large margin, contributing significantly to sales performance.
 Continuing to push high-performing products could further boost sales.

-g) Sales Trend Over Time
+7. Sales Trend Over Time
 Sales Fluctuations: There’s a noticeable spike in sales during certain months in 2014, indicating periods of higher activity.

 Conclusion: Identifying what drives these spikes can help plan future campaigns to capitalize on these peaks.Growth in sales and orders shows strong market expansion, but declining profit